 © Photo by Amos Gumulira/Agitos Foundation.

-This unique research project looks at how representation, education and communication in Paralympic sport can break down barriers to stigma to support access and adoption of assistive technology.
-A four-pillar approach including: education, athlete development Paralympic broadcast and cross cutting research will focus activities in Ghana, Malawi, and Zambia.
+Para Sport Against Stigma is an innovative project that looks at how representation, education and communication in Para sport can break down barriers to stigma to support access and adoption of assistive technology.

 Background to the project